tmlcosta/starter-academic/content/publication/integration-of-micron-scale-piezoelectric-materials-with-cmos-for-biomedical-applications/index.md

 ---
-title: Integration of Micron-scale Piezoelectric Materials with CMOS for Biomedical Applications
+title: Monolithic Integration of Micron-scale Piezoelectric Materials with CMOS for Biomedical Applications
 publication_types:
   - "1"